Coronavirus support for businesses

-The government has outlined financial relief for businesses to support you during the outbreak of Coronavirus (COVID-19).
+The government outlined financial relief for businesses to support you during the outbreak of Coronavirus (COVID-19).
 From this page you can find out how to access the support, find out more about the grants and loans that may be available for your business and read the latest business related advice.
-You can also use this online business support finder to see what support is available for you and your business.
+You can also use this Government online business support finder to see what support is available for you and your business.

 Please visit our dedicated webpage for guidance on running your business safely and your responsibilities as an employer or employee.

 Details on eligibility for each scheme can be found below which may differ depending on your businesses circumstances.

 North West Leicestershire District Council have launched a new fund to help support the reopening and recovery of our high streets in towns and local centres across the District.
 Grants will be made available to eligible businesses who take on vacant commercial premises.
 The funding is designed to give new high street businesses the best chance to succeed in their new venture.

 This grant programme will provide small grant funding for eligible businesses by providing one off grant of £1,000 to businesses signing up to a minimum 12-month lease on a vacant high street property within Ashby, Coalville, Castle Donington, Ibstock, Kegworth, Measham or other local centres within North West Leicestershire.

 High Street recovery grants will be made available to businesses who have taken on a vacant high street property since 1 April 2021.

 Businesses who have taken on a vacant property between 1 January 2021 and 31 March 2021 may also be eligible for the High Street recovery grant IF the business had:

 - Not been able trade due to Covid restrictions and

 - Not been in receipt of other Covid relief funding.